 Granted, going to the world’s most romantic city with your Mum might not sound like most people’s idea of fun.
 But then, you don’t know my Mum.
 We laughed till we cried at the absurdity of Le Moulin Rouge, window shopped till we dropped at Chanel and gauped at the opulence of the Palace of Versailles.
 And we managed to fit all this in to just 3 days.
 Paris is a nostalgic city for both us but for different reasons.
 My Mum hadn’t been to Paris for 40 years (as she insisted on telling every waiter who would listen) and my memories were equally vague – I went on a school trip aged 15 when my pathetic attempts to speak French (‘ou est le pub?’) were met with haughty glares of disapproval.
 Over 3 days in Paris, we rediscovered this vibrant city and are already longing to go back.
-A city break to Paris can seem overwhelming since there´s SO much to see and do but here are my top tips for making the most of the city…
+A city break to Paris can seem overwhelming since there´s SO much to see and do but here’s my carefully curated Paris City Break Guide…

 DAY 1 – get a Eurostar and hit up a gallery